by Yin Ping , 2007

 Above all, a large education collaboration programme is going to unfold.

-Four Italian business and technical universities will join forces with Tongji University and Fudan University, both based in Shanghai, to open courses for students of engineering and business administration from both countries.
+Four Italian business and technical universities will join forces with Tongji University and Fudan University , both based in Shanghai

 The inauguration of the program is expected in September.